Category Archives: P-3074

 A 2012 study from Thailand concluded that a 3% minoxidil plus 0.1% finasteride lotion (“MFX”) was superior to just 3% minoxidil (“MNX’).
 There is also an increasing amount of new research on better ways to deliver topical finasteride, especially via nanocarriers.

-Update: April 2020 — A new study found topical finasteride to be more effective than topical 17α-estradiol in women suffering from female pattern hair loss (FPHL).
-Make sure to also read my post on estrogen and hair growth.
+An April 2020 study found topical finasteride to be more effective than topical 17α-estradiol (a type of estrogen) in women suffering from female pattern hair loss (FPHL).

 Polichem Topical Finasteride Phase 3 Results Out